-The Artix locator is implemented using Artix plug-ins.
+The Artix locator service for C++/JAX-RPC applications is implemented using Artix plug-ins.
 This means that any Artix application can host the locator service by loading the service_locator plug-in.
 However, it is recommended that you deploy the locator using the Artix container.
-The Artix container and plug-in architecture is discussed further in "Deploying Services in an Artix Container" in Configuring and Deploying Artix Solutions, C++ Runtime.
+This section describes deploying into the Artix container in detail.